-Golf may be one of the world's oldest sports full of tradition, but there is some modern technology which can help your game.
+Golf may be one of the world's oldest sports full of tradition, but there is some modern technological advances that can help your game.

 Range Finders — It is helpful to know how far it is to the pin, or how far your last drive was.
-There is a lot of equipment that can help with measurements in golf, such as golf hand-held GPS units, golf GPS watches and golf range-finders.
-See a listing of Golf Range Finders in our online store.
+There is a lot of equipment that can help with measurements in golf, such as golf hand-held GPS units, golf GPS watches and golf range-finders. more about rangefinders.

 - Biomechanics of Sport